martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 The code above is the same except for in a few places.
 Let me illuminate the differences in our code while using a _Mutex_

-In order for us to use a _Mutex_ we create a new variable with the identifier `mu` that has a value of of a `Mutex` which we get from the `sync` package
+In order for us to use a _Mutex_, we create a new variable with the identifier `mu` that has a value of a `Mutex` which we get from the `sync` package

 ```go
 var mu sync.Mutex
 ```

-On the first line inside of our annoymous _Goroutine_ we use our `mu` variable to call the `Lock()` method.
+On the first line inside of our anonymous _Goroutine_ we use our `mu` variable to call the `Lock()` method.
 This method ensures exclusive access to our state.
 Once we are done updating our state, we call the `Unlock` method which is also supplied from our `mu` variable

 ```go
 go func() {